 Naperville Township is a separate governing body.
 Naperville Township is a division of DuPage County, located in the southwest corner.
 It is not connected politically with any particular municipality.
 Within the borders of the Township are portions of the City of Aurora, the City of Naperville, the Town of Eola, and the City of Warrenville.
 So while you may live in the City of Aurora, if you are located East of the Kane County border you are probably situated in Naperville Township.
 See our Maps page to see the exact borders.

 Naperville Township is located in the Southwest corner of DuPage County, IL; approximately 35 miles west of Chicago.
 The Township is a 36 square mile area bordered by Kane (Kautz Rd.) and Will (87th St.) Counties to the west and south and by Winfield (Townline Rd.) and Lisle (Washington/Modaff) Townships to the north and east respectively.
 The Township encompasses parts of the cities of Naperville, Aurora, and Warrenville, and the town of Eola.
-Currently, Naperville Township has just over 34,000 parcels in its jurisdiction, with a little over $3.6 billion in assessed valuation, or around $10.8 billion in market value.
+Currently, Naperville Township has over 34,000 parcels in its jurisdiction, with $4.8 billion in assessed valuation, or $14.4 billion in market value.
 Visit our Maps page to view the boundaries.